microsoft/TypeScript-Website/packages/documentation/copy/en/release-notes/TypeScript 5.0.md

 fnGood(arr);
 ```

-[See the pull request](https://github.com/microsoft/TypeScript/pull/51865) and the ([first](https://github.com/microsoft/TypeScript/issues/30680) and second [second](https://github.com/microsoft/TypeScript/issues/41114)) motivating issues for more details.
+[See the pull request](https://github.com/microsoft/TypeScript/pull/51865) and the ([first](https://github.com/microsoft/TypeScript/issues/30680) and [second](https://github.com/microsoft/TypeScript/issues/41114)) motivating issues for more details.

 ## Supporting Multiple Configuration Files in `extends`